How Does Trading in a Financed Car Work?

 When you visit a dealership, negotiate the trade-in value of your car.
 Be prepared to provide documentation such as maintenance records, vehicle history reports, and proof of any recent repairs or upgrades.
 These documents can help support your asking price and potentially increase the trade-in value.

-Related Article: What is CRA in Finance?
+Related Article: What is Backstop in Finance

 5. Determine the New Car’s Price